HZ888/Bayesian2018/README.md

 # Bayesian2018
-# ISBA 2018 Edinburgh Reproducible Computing
+## ISBA 2018 Edinburgh Reproducible Computing
+-- i like to run
+** she likes to run
+- eveyone likes to r